Metric Geometry of Spaces of Persistence Diagrams: Introduction

 \subsection{Organization.}

 Our article is organized as follows.
 In Section~\ref{S:PRELIMINARIES}, we present the background on metric pairs, metric monoids, and Alexandrov spaces, and introduce the functor $\DD_p$.
 In Section~\ref{S:CONTINUITY}, we define Gromov--Hausdorff convergence for metric pairs and prove Theorem~\ref{t:continuity}.
-In Sections \ref{S:COMPLETENESS} and \ref{s:geodesicity}, we analyze the completeness, separability and geodesicity of the spaces $\DD_p(X,A)$.
-In Section \ref{s:frechet means}, we study the existence of Fr\'echet mean sets for probability measures with compact support.
-In \ref{s:curvature_bounds}, we analyze the existence of lower curvature bounds for our spaces of persistence diagrams and, in Section~\ref{S:SPACES_OF_DIRECTIONS}, we make some remarks about their local structure.
-The proofs of Theorems~\ref{t:properties_Dp} and \ref{t:frechet means} follow from the analysis in Sections \ref{S:COMPLETENESS}--\ref{s:curvature_bounds}.
-Finally, in Section~\ref{s:Euclidean diagrams} we specialize our constructions to the spaces of Euclidean persistence diagrams, which include the classical space of persistence diagrams, and prove Theorem~\ref{t:dimensions} (cf.\ Proposition~\ref{prop:inf_hasudorff_dim} and Corollary~\ref{C:INFINITE_DIMENSIONS}).
+The proofs of items \eqref{it:completeness} and \eqref{it:separability} in Theorem~\ref{t:properties_Dp} and of Theorem~\ref{t:frechet means} follow, with minor modifications, along the same lines as those for the corresponding statements in the Euclidean case.
+For the sake of completeness, we have included a full treatment of these results in Appendix~\ref{app:completeness.separability.frechet.means}.
+In Section \ref{s:geodesicity}, we analyze the geodesicity of the spaces $\DD_p(X,A)$ and prove item \eqref{it:geodesicity} of Theorem \ref{t:properties_Dp}.
+In Section \ref{s:curvature_bounds}, we analyze the existence of lower curvature bounds for our spaces of persistence diagrams and prove item~\eqref{it:nncurvature} of Theorem~\ref{t:properties_Dp}.
+In Section~\ref{S:SPACES_OF_DIRECTIONS}, we make some remarks about their local structure.
+Finally, in Section~\ref{s:Euclidean diagrams} we specialize our constructions to the spaces of Euclidean persistence diagrams, which include the classical space of persistence diagrams, and prove Theorem~\ref{t:dimensions} (cf.\ Corollary~\ref{C:INFINITE_DIMENSIONS}).

-\begin{ack} Luis Guijarro and Ingrid Membrillo Solis would like to thank the Department of Mathematical Sciences at Durham University for its hospitality while part of this paper was written.
+\begin{ack} Luis Guijarro and Ingrid Amaranta Membrillo Solis would like to thank the Department of Mathematical Sciences at Durham University for its hospitality while part of this paper was written.
 Fernando Galaz-Garc\'ia would like to thank Marvin Karsunky for his help at the initial stages of this project.
-The authors would like to thank Samir Chowdhury, Tristan Madeleine, and Motiejus Valiunas for their helpful comments on a previous version of this article. \end{ack}
+The authors would like to thank Samir Chowdhury, Tristan Madeleine, and Motiejus Valiunas for their helpful comments on a previous version of this article.
+Finally, the authors would also like to thank one of the referees for their detailed comments on the manuscript and suggestions on how to improve some of our results in Section~\ref{s:Euclidean diagrams}, leding to the strengthened statement of Theorem~\ref{t:dimensions}. \end{ack}